Host Institutions: Cranfield University, The University of Bristol

 Aims

-The aim is to develop the scientific and technological tools necessary for the implementation of the LbL concept, and to establish the new process at the scale and level of complexity required for application to advanced composite structures.
-This will be achieved by addressing the following objectives:
+The aim of the core project is the development of the Layer by Layer (LbL) curing process at the level of complexity required for application to advanced composite structures.
+The overall aim of the project is achieved by addressing the following objectives:

-Development of fully coupled (thermal-consolidation-thermomechanical) 3D simulation of the LbL process combining appropriate modelling tools for each physics in an open source interface.
+1. Development of fully coupled (thermal-consolidation-thermomechanical) 3D simulation of the LbL process combining appropriate modelling tools for each physics in an open-source interface.

-Process optimisation to achieve maximisation of interfacial toughness, minimisation of process duration and control of residual stresses.
+3. Process optimisation to achieve maximum interfacial toughness, minimum process duration and control of residual stresses.